 - Technology, Media, and Social Practice

-Authors will have the opportunity to present their work as part of either in-person and hybrid paper sessions.
+Authors will have the opportunity to present their accepted work during virtual paper sessions.

 Formatting Your Submission